Lej Nair – 3 Lakes Hike in the Engadin Autumn Magic

 Lej Nair is a hidden gem near St. Moritz in the Engadin valley, a scenic mountain lake famous for its autumn reflections and golden larches.

 A true hidden gem for autumn lovers.
-Surrounded by golden larches and set in the colorful landscapes of the Engadin, this 3 lakes hike offers one of the most impressive autumn experiences in the Swiss Alps.
-Perfect for nature photographers and travelers seeking peace and tranquility.
+Surrounded by golden larch trees and set within the colorful landscape of Graubünden, this three-lake hike offers one of the most impressive fall experiences in the Swiss Alps.
+Perfect for nature photographers and explorers seeking peace and quiet alike.

 ℹ️ Click on the + to view the trail info.